 How many seats do you need?
 If it’s any more than five you are going to need to look elsewhere, as the days of the seven-seat estate are no more.

 Will you require off-road capabilities?
 Many manufacturers offer estates with extra black body cladding, a raised ride height and four wheel drive.
-Such models include the Skoda Octavia Scout, SEAT Leon X-Perience, Mercedes E-Class All-Terrain and Volvo V90 Cross Country.
+Such models include the Skoda Octavia Scout and the Volvo V90 Cross Country.

 What about optional extras?
 Due to the fact estate cars appeal to both private and business users, they quite often have extensive options lists.
-Thanks to their size, parking sensors and blind spot monitoring systems are incredibly useful, while cruise control, heated and cooled seats, and automatic tailgates all take the edge off driving.
+Parking sensors and blind spot monitoring systems are incredibly useful, while cruise control, heated and cooled seats, and automatic tailgates all help make life a little easier.